-Classical Music, Opera
+Classical Music, Ballet, Opera

-Classical music
+Classical Music

-RudolfinumPrague has two well-known established concert halls – the Dvořák Hall in Rudolfinum and the Smetana Hall in the Municipal House – but it is possible to find concerts of classical music all around the city.
+RudolfinumPrague has two well-known, established concert halls – the Dvořák Hall in Rudolfinum and the Smetana Hall in the Municipal House – but it is possible to find concerts of classical music all around the city.
 Among the most renowned concert halls are Bertramka (Museum of Mozart) and Atrium in Žižkov.
 Concerts and recitals of classical music held in churches and palaces are also popular.
 Regular concerts take place on the steps of the National Museum and during the summer in some of Prague gardens.

 Smetana Hall